ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 	- Retargeted Ancient Scepter compatibility to work with Standalone Ancient Scepter.
 - Renamed Bramble Ring to Bramble Band (for added alliterative appeal).
 - Bramble Band retaliation damage is now visible as a void lightning orb.

-**4.1.5**

-- Fixed fatal errors caused by the base game Devotion Update.
-- 🌧︎ Fixed Celestial Gambit preventing all teleporter drops if a player is dead when the teleporter boss dies.
-- Fixed Bismuth Tonic applying the inverse of the expected buff duration change.
-- Fixed Cardboard Box alternate icon path being incorrect, causing console log spam while an object is packed.
-- Fixed very incorrect filters on Kintsugi item name checker (Kintsugi should now work at all and be unlockable under default settings).
-- Made all strings used in Artifact of Safekeeping localizable.
-	- This forced a removal of the AnnounceDropMode ItemTierCount setting, and a change in how item tiers display for pickups (color only, words removed).
-- Made string used in Command Terminal revivals localizable.